San Francisco 49ers vs. Houston Texans NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Texans stats and trends

-- In Houston's 15 games this year, it has seven wins against the spread.

-- The Texans have covered the spread twice this year when underdogs by 13.5 points or more (in four chances).
+- This year, the Texans have an ATS record of 3-2 in their five games as an underdog of 12.5 points or more.

-- Houston's games this year have gone over the point total in 46.7% of its opportunities (seven times in 15 games with a set point total).
+- Houston's games this year have hit the over on seven of 15 set point totals (46.7%).

 - Houston is 3-0 against the spread and 3-0 overall in games when it records more than 22.3 points.

-- When Houston totals more than 318.9 yards, the team is 4-2 against the spread and 2-4 overall.
+- In games that Houston totals more than 318.9 yards, the team is 4-2 against the spread and 2-4 overall.

-- This year the Texans have turned the ball over 21 times, four more than the 49ers' takeaways (17).
+- The Texans have turned the ball over four more times (21 total) than the 49ers have forced a turnover (17) this season.

 Home and road insights

-- At home this year, San Francisco is 3-4 against the spread and 3-4 overall.
+- San Francisco is 3-4 overall, and 3-4 against the spread, at home.

 - San Francisco has hit the over in four of seven games at home this year.

-- In seven road games this season, Houston has gone over the total twice.
+- Houston has gone over the total twice in seven away games this year.

 Powered by Data Skrive.